 Last Updated on

 WHY GO: Newport RI has a flair for the dramatic.
 The town is both paean to the America’s Cup Yacht Race and the conspicuous consumer lifestyle of the Gilded Age, with lots of shopping thrown in.
-As the “Yachting Capital of the World,” Newport hosted the America’s Cup from 1930 until the 1980’s, and now welcomes the cutting edge of fast-yachts – the radical, high performance design of the entrants in the 2017-2018 Volvo Ocean Race.
-It’s an exciting time to come to this former playground for filthy rich Victorians, and with great restaurants and luxe-cool places to bed down, Newport RI makes for a perfect posh getaway.
+As the “Sailing Capital of the World,” Newport hosted the America’s Cup from 1930 until the 1980’s, and again in 2017-2018.

 Things to Do in Newport RI

 Watch future wooden-boat restorers at work, then pop into the back where you can see the Gilded Age yacht, Coronet, in the process of being restored.
 On dry dock within an enclosed structure, you can check out every inch of the ship up on a galley walkway – a thrill for anyone with a carpenter or boating bone in his or her body.
 Tuesday through Saturday, 12pm – 5pm, free.

 STROLL: Cliff Walk

 Take a bracing walk on the dramatic 3.5-mile Cliff Walk that provides unobstructed views of both the back lawns of incomprehensibly large Gilded Age “cottages” and the Atlantic Ocean.
 On summer weekends, you might encounter gridlock on the Walk, so it’s best to come early morning or off-season.